 Alumni are welcome to volunteer as ushers and tour guides for this newly renovated arts center, and in turn, get the opportunity to witness renowned performances and special lectures.
-If interested, please reach out to Chamois Williams at The Alumni Association of CWRU or Jordan Davis, House Manager at the Maltz.

 Think[box] volunteers are active, intergenerational volunteers including alumni, retirees, as well as active students is vital to the daily operations of this center for innovation.
 Volunteers assist in various roles, primarily greeting visitors and offering tours.
 Persons volunteering at think[box] come from a wide variety of backgrounds including arts, science, business finance, and management, legal and many other disciplines.

 No technical background of any sort is necessary to join the volunteer team.
 All volunteers receive orientation and training pertinent to their assignment and are eligible for volunteers-only benefits including free project storage space, discounted materials, and extended access to the facility.

 The time commitment would be at least one 4-hour time block each week - morning, evening, and weekend time blocks are available.
 Parking will be provided.

 Interested in giving back to your school or college?

 We hope you will join us as an alumni volunteer!
 To learn more about these volunteer opportunities and to express interest in learning more, please contact The Alumni Association at 800.866.6280 or email email@example.com.
 Case Western Reserve University is extremely proud to have you as a member of its community.
 Please join us in our efforts to elevate our university to new heights.